Breville Precision Review: Auto Drip Coffee Exactly How You Like It

 Where the Precision Brewer stands out is in its vast array of presets and programmability.
 It lets you control every single aspect of your brew to extract the best cup of drip coffee you can.
 That’s why we think it’s totally worth the price tag, but only if you’re planning on making the most of its myriad features.

-You want the best of the best – The Moccamaster name is a guarantee in itself: all of their brewers have been granted the SCAA-certification.
-(3) Handmade in the Netherlands, the Technivorm Moccamaster is a style statement that translates into a perfect cup of coffee, thanks to its precise copper-heating system.
-What we like the most about the Technivorm Moccamaster is its pulse action that mimics the agitation achieved through manual pour-overs.
-Read this and find out why it’s our favorite drip coffee maker.
+You want the best of the best – Look no further than the Technivorm Moccamaster, a style statement that translates into a perfect cup of coffee, thanks to its precise copper-heating system and pulse action that mimics the agitation achieved through manual pour overs.
+Given that every Moccamaster brewer has been awarded the SCAA certification, it’s no surprise this is our favorite drip coffee maker (3).

-You want to enjoy milky coffees too – If you love black coffee, but you have a soft spot for frothy drinks, you should either get a milk frother or invest in a machine that does it for you.
-We recommend the Ninja Specialty Coffee Maker, which, at the time of writing this article, is the only SCA-certified dripper that offers milk-steaming options.
+You want to enjoy milky coffees – If you love black coffee but also have a soft spot for milky drinks, consider investing in a machine that can froth milk.
+We recommend the Ninja Specialty Coffee Maker, which at the time of this article is the only SCA-certified dripper that offers milk-steaming options.

 We don’t recommend the Precision Brewer for someone who is only interested in pressing a button and is satisfied with whatever kind of coffee the machine produces.
 This drip coffee machine is perfect for those who want to unleash their inner barista and craft specialty coffee without giving up the perks of an automatic dripper experience.
 We’re sure you’ll get why so many coffee enthusiasts are swooning over this machine as soon as you taste your first cup of coffee.